UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Jean_Bartik.md

 bawled me out.
 She always worked in the opposite direction.

 Anyway, I did pass the biology course.
-But later, when I was working on the [UNIVAC](/UNIVAC "UNIVAC"), I took a computer course at Penn, and this teacher, for some reason or another, tried to compare computers to semantics, and he brought out the Count Korzybski, who is a semanticist and wrote a book called Science and Sanity.
+But later, when I was working on the UNIVAC(UNIVAC "UNIVAC"), I took a computer course at Penn, and this teacher, for some reason or another, tried to compare computers to semantics, and he brought out the Count Korzybski, who is a semanticist and wrote a book called Science and Sanity.
 Count Korzybski said that